 Join us on a social ride

-We do not currently offer Introduction or easy rides.
-If you are keen to get cycling then why not try one of the local Sky-Rides http://www.goskyride.com .
-This will get you going and once you have built up group riding skils and mileage then contact us to see if you are able to join one of our groups.
+We occasionally offer introduction or easy rides, but if you are keen to get cycling then why not try one of the local Sky-Rides http://www.goskyride.com .
+This will get you going and once you have built up group riding skills, mileage and confidence, then contact us to see if you are able to join one of our groups.

 Group A (Social)